 - Bettina Boxall - LA Times reporter covering California water and the environment - @boxall

 - Mark Rey - Undersecretary for Natural Resources and Environment, USDA

-- Julie Cart - environment reporter for CalMatters - @julie_cart
+- Julie Cart - projects and environment reporter for CalMatters - @julie_cart

 - Stephen Pyne - Arizona State University - @asuSOLS